-We also received results from the manufacturer providing this same information pooled from the every other week dupilumab arms of the three key trials and stratified by baseline severity.32 Results for moderate severity patients are presented in Table 5 and for severe patients in Table 6.
+We also received results from the manufacturer providing this same information pooled from the every other week dupilumab arms of the three key trials and stratified by baseline severity.
+46 Results for patients with moderate disease are presented in Table 5 and for patients with severe disease in Table 6.

 Table 5.
-Percentage of Patients with Moderate Baseline Disease in Each Mutually Exclusive EASIResponse Category
+Percentage of Patients with Moderate Baseline Disease in Each Mutually Exclusive EASI Response Category